-The most common symptom of kidney cancer is visible blood in the urine.
-Blood in the urine can be the sign of a number of disorders other than cancer.
+The most common symptom of bladder cancer is visible blood in the urine.
+Blood in the urine can also be the sign of a number of disorders other than cancer.
 But no matter what the cause, the condition should be brought to the attention of a doctor.
-Other common symptoms of kidney cancer are the presence of lump or mass in the tummy, and pain in the side.
-Like all cancers, loss of appetite, weight loss and anemia.
+Other common symptoms of bladder cancer are urinary frequency and urgency, and rarely lower abdominal pain.
+In the advanced stage, patients may also experience loss of appetite, weight loss and anemia.

-Your medical history, general health, the type and location of the cancer and many other factors are considered in determining the treatment needed.
-Your treatment must be tailored to your individual needs.Surgery is the treatment for most cases of adult kidney cancers that have not spread to distant areas of the body.
+Your medical history, general health, the type and location of the cancer and other factors are considered in determining the treatment needed.
+Your treatment must be tailored to your individual needs.

 TURBT is the removal of a bladder tumor with using an endoscope inserted into the bladder through the urethra.
 The surgeon will remove your tumor ( pictured) by shaving it off gradually until it is completely removed.
 The tumor fragments are removed and sent for pathology analysis.